 The top 5 exercises in functional training

-There are countless exercises that are possible in functional training.
+There are countless exercises that are possible with functional training.
 Sling trainers, exercise balls, kettlebells, resistance bands or dumbbells offer many options for training.
 But it can also be done without any accessories, as push-ups show very well.
 Here you will find our top 5 exercises.

 #1 - Push-ups